1.Does my plan cover vaccines?

-Our prime and elite plans cover preventive care services, including immunizations such as MMR, TDAP, chickenpox, etc and will be paid 100% of preferred allowance.
-Particularly, HPV vaccines is covered at 100 percent only for people under the age of 27.
-For patients wishing to receive vaccines in school health center, they need to pay the medical expense first and send the claim to UHCSR by him/herself.
+Our supreme, elite, prime and choice plans cover preventive care services, including immunizations such as MMR, TDAP, chickenpox, etc and will be paid 100% of preferred allowance within our in-network providers.
+For patients wishing to receive vaccines in school health center, they may need to pay the medical expense first and send the claim to UHCSR by himself/herself.
 For visiting an in network doctors or hospitals, health care claims will be submitted by providers directly.
 To find an in-network hospitals or doctors, please visit our official website at smcovered.com and then click on find 'find care' under 'visit your doctor' to enter your zip code to find hospitals in network near your school.

 2. How can I get vaccines:

-We recommend receiving your vaccines from CVS Minuteclinic, Walgreen or your school health care center.
-CVS clinic do not need an appointment, but please call in to ask if there is any vaccine inventory.
-To find other in-network doctors, please visit our website at https://www.smcovered.com/page/find-a-doctor, click on the preferred provider lookup link, enter your zip code, click on the services and treatments - > vaccines - > adult vaccines - > click you want a dozen vaccine. (need to schedule an appointment)
+We recommend receiving your vaccines from CVS MinuteClinic, Walgreen (except MMR/Chickenpox), or your school health care center.
+CVS clinic needs an appointment, and please call in to ask if there is any vaccine inventory.
+To find other in-network pharmacy, you can find an in-network pharmacy after entering your zip code on our website here: https://www.optumrx.com/oe_rxexternal/pharmacy-locator?type=ClientPharmacy&var=UXZA6737&infoid=%2520UXZA6737&page=&par=. (need to schedule an appointment)

 3. Provider who cannot find the insured’s information (The pharmacy system showed "it is not covered")

 The hospital may have to contacted UnitedHealthcare to get your insurance information.
-Please let the staff check into the UHCSR system or contact the "For Providers" phone number on your insurance card: 1-888-224-4875 since UnitedHealthcare Student Resources and United Health Care are using two different systems.
+Please let the staff check into the UHCSR system or contact the "Customer Service" phone number on your insurance card: 1-866-352-8632 since UnitedHealthcare Student Resources and United Health Care are using two different systems.
 The insurance company will then instruct the pharmacy staff on the phone and complete the bill on the spot.

 4. Prescription Drug

-Benefits are available for Prescription Drugs for in-network pharmacies, if you enrolled in one of these plans: Preferred/Prime/Elite.
+Benefits are available for Prescription Drugs for in-network pharmacies, if you enrolled in one of these plans: Choice/Prime/Elite/Supreme.
 Benefits are subject to supply limits and Co-payments and/or Coinsurance that varies depending on which tier of the Prescription Drugs List the outpatient drug is listed.
-For example, elite plan have $15 Copay per prescription for Tier 1, $30 Copay per prescription for Tier 2, $50 Copay per prescription for Tier 3 up to a 31 day supply per prescription.
+For example, supreme plan has $15 Copay per prescription for Tier 1, $30 Copay per prescription for Tier 2, $50 Copay per prescription for Tier 3 up to a 31 day supply per prescription.
+And the elite plan has $15 Copay per prescription for Tier 1, 30% per prescription for Tier 2, 50% per prescription for Tier 3 up to a 31 day supply per prescription.

 5. How do I pay for my medical services?